Fredrika-tech/Statistik_och_dataanalys_kunskapskontroll/README.md

-# Machine Learning Applications Project
+# Statistics, Data Analysis and Machine Learning Project

-This project was created as part of a school assignment in Machine Learning.
-The purpose is to apply a complete ML workflow and demonstrate how models can be used in simple applications.
+This project was created as part of a school assignment in Statistics and Data Analysis.
+The purpose was to apply a complete machine learning workflow and demonstrate how models can be used in simple applications.

-The project includes different ML tasks such as regression and classification, along with two Streamlit applications.
+The project includes multiple exercises covering both regression and classification, along with two Streamlit applications.

 ## Applications